mschnitzer/ark-survival-ascended-linux-container-image/README.md

 ...
 ```

-Now that your port changes are set you have to recreate your container.
+Now that your port changes are set, you have to recreate your container.
 Therefore you need to use `docker-compose up -d` in order to apply your port changes.

 ## Start/Restart/Stop